rbatllet/private-blockchain/docs/monitoring/INDEXING_COORDINATOR_EXAMPLES.md

 ### ⚠️ Important Setup Requirements

-Before using IndexingCoordinator with UserFriendlyEncryptionAPI methods, you must register the appropriate indexers:
+You must register the appropriate indexers before using IndexingCoordinator with UserFriendlyEncryptionAPI methods:

 ```java
 public void setupStandardIndexers() {